 - Upload a copy of your current resume with your online application.

 - A personal statement or essay (maximum 500 words) should be submitted with online application.
 It should:

 - Explain your interest in becoming a teacher.

 - Describe your interest in a culture and/or language different from your own.

 - Request an official transcript from every college or university that you have previously attended.
 NOTE: If you transferred credits or completed a study-abroad program, you must send a transcript from the institution(s) from which the credits were transferred and/or awarded.

 - Your transcripts should be sent directly to us.
 Once we receive your transcripts, they become the property of Marian University and cannot be returned to you.

 - Register for the Indiana CORE Academic Skills Assessment (CASA).
 Be sure to indicate Marian University as the school which you plan to attend.

 - You may also document basic skills competencies for admission with one of these CASA alternatives:

 - CASA or CASA alternative score reports should be sent to Marian University's Office of Graduate Admission directly from the testing agency.
 For the ACT, use Marian's school code of 1224.
-For the SAT, use Marian's school code of 1442.
+For the GRE/SAT, use Marian's school code of 1442.

 - Two of your professional references must recommend you for admission to our program using these forms: MAT Online Recommendation Form One and MAT Online Recommendation Form Two.
 Recommendations from family members will not be accepted.
 Each completed form should be sent to us via U.S. mail or emailed as an attachment.